holidaycheck/jobs/Software Engineer Big Data.md

 - You are able to transform solutions into code (Scala is a plus)
 - SQL Basic skills
 - Devops mindset is a plus
+- Clear understanding of Map/Reduce paradigm.
+Experience with Spark/Hadoop is a plus.
 - Prior experience with scaling ETL projects and a big data platform is advantageous

 ## Personal Traits